Towards Overcoming the Undercutting Problem: System Evaluation

 \subsection{Undercutting and Avoidance in the wild}

-In real-world implementations of undercutting, optimized conditions can be applicable based on mempool states, miner type composition, network latency, and possibly others.
-Avoidance parameters should be adjusted accordingly based on observations or more sophisticated models.
+In the real-world implementation of undercutting, system policies concerning undercutting attacks, mempool states, miner type composition, and network latency can be ever-changing.
+Its performance can vary across time and will be improved when one can predict future transaction arrival to better precision, e.g., via learning tools.
+Avoidance parameters can also be adjusted accordingly based on observations and learning models.

+\paragraph{Latency} Network and transaction propagation latency have large impacts on mempool states, thus affecting the profitability of undercutting.
+The undercutter needs to advertise for the wealthy transactions left unclaimed to attract other rational miners to join an attack.

+\paragraph{Other Mitigations} There also exist other mitigation techniques.
+One such proposal is to implement the rule that transactions include the height of the latest chain head block, and they can only be included in blocks of higher height.
+For example, at time $t_1$, a new block is appended to the block at height $h$.
+Then transactions appearing during height $h$ and $h+1$ are only allowed to be included in blocks of height higher than $h$.
+We note that the effectiveness of this defense technique is discounted by the size of the mempool.

+Another viable method is to penalize undercutters.
 To differentiate between normal forks and undercutting, one can examine the timestamp and differences of embedded transactions inside competing chain heads, and whether this happens regularly.
-Undercutter often starts attacking after the target block has been created and includes only part of claimable transactions.
+An undercutter often starts attacking after the target block has been created and includes only part of claimable transactions.

-The implementation of avoidance techniques can vary and yield different results.
-We conveniently claim part of the transaction fees in the current bandwidth set when applying avoidance.
-This is not exact avoidance because, as we have discussed earlier, we ignore the fact that the transactions we left outside may not fit into the next bandwidth set, thus making the condition not invalidated.
-This can be accomplished more subtly by claiming a certain proportion of the fees while keeping the block sizes balanced.
-The performance and efficiency of such algorithms can also be of practical interest.

-Network and propagation latency has large impacts on mempool states, thus affecting both undercutting attack and defense.
-If some transactions are not broadcast across the network, it is inevitable to partition miners into subsets and perform analysis inside subsystems.
-However, there can be numerous partitions depending on the transactions we are examining.
-This can make undercutting attacks hard to implement and make it difficult to differentiate between normal forks and undercutting forks.

-Although we have shown that after applying the avoidance feature, attackers earn around fair shares, strong attackers can be slightly harder to defend against.
-Strong attackers earn around fair shares when stricter avoidance is implemented as shown in Appendix Figure \ref{avoidance08}.
-Another note is that avoidance techniques claim no more than the fees in the bandwidth set.
-This can impact blockchain scalability negatively.